zamudioo/ZamudioPilot/README.md

 ### Keyboard
 Type any text in the input field and press "Send".
 ### Mouse
-move arround the screen with the arrows
+move arround the screen with the arrows,, its a lil bit slow but i will change that later.
 click: Click at the current mouse position